Agoric/documentation/main/zoe/guide/contracts/atomic-swap.md

 assert(simoleanAmountMath.isEqual(bobInviteExtent.price, simoleans(7)), details`wrong price`);
 ```

 Bob decides to be the counter-party.
-He also escrows his payments and redeems his invite to
+He also escrows his payments and uses his invite to
 make an offer in the same way as Alice, but his `Proposal` match Alice's:

 ```js